-- We forge links with local businesses and educational providers via Worcestershire Apprenticeships who support our various activities and events.
-In addition, we maintain links with a range of parents, governors and other external organisations who support career-based events.
+We forge links with local businesses and educational providers via Worcestershire Apprenticeships who support our various activities and events.
+In addition, we maintain links to a range of parents, governors and other external organisations who support career-based events.

 We forge and maintain links with STEM ambassadors to promote STEM careers.

 Where are careers promoted within our curriculum?

-Careers are promoted within both subject teaching, through subject-based display and additional learning opportunities; our discrete Life Skills programme included career focussed units across both key stages.
+Careers are promoted within both subject teaching, through subject-based display and additional learning opportunities; our discrete Life Skills programme included career focused units across both key stages.

 Welcome to Skills4Worcestershire (please click the image below to access our resources.